garden-labs/garden-labs-program-library/util/docs/pages/holder-metadata/introduction.md

 # What is Holder Metadata?

-Holder Metadata is an <a href="https://github.com/garden-labs/holder-metadata" target="blank">open source</a> Solana program enabled by <a href="/pages/background">Token-2022</a> which allows NFT creators to designate metadata fields that **only token holders can edit**.
+Holder Metadata is an <a href="https://github.com/garden-labs/garden-labs-program-library" target="_blank">open source</a> Solana program enabled by <a href="https://solana.com/solutions/token-extensions" target="_blank">Token Extensions</a> and the <a href="/pages/holder-metadata/token-metadata-interface">Token Metadata Interface</a> that allows NFT creators to designate metadata fields that **only token holders can edit**.
 Holder-editable fields enable endless opportunities for **NFT utility**.
 Here are a few examples:

 1. <a href="https://www.ai-aliens.xyz/" target="blank">AI Aliens</a> is an AI-generated PFP collection where holders can give their little friends nicknames. _We'll take you through the code for this project!_